 The foreword gives you credibility

-The trick as a first-time (or not-so-famous-yet) author is to capture the attention of your ideal readers and let them know that your book is worth a look.
-So the celebrity or authority you ask should be someone your readers recognize, like and respect.
+The trick as a first-time (or not-so-famous-yet) author is to capture the attention of your ideal readers and let them know your book is worth a look.
+So the celebrity or authority you ask should be someone your readers recognize, like, and respect.

 For example, David Marquet, the author of the excellent leadership book Turn the Ship Around was not a well-known name outside of the military.
 But his foreword is by Stephen Covey – there is hardly a more recognizable or credible name in the industry.
 It lent Marquet’s book the star power that it needed to become one of the most popular books around.

 There are no rules about how to write a foreword, but the idea is that the foreword writer should explain:

 - That the book’s author is a rock star

 - How the author and/or the book has affected the writer

 - Why readers should buy it (and copies for everyone they know) immediately and how it may positively transform their lives (or work, etc.)

 Send your book or part of it with the list above (in your own words, of course) to the person you want to write your foreword.
 Also provide a couple of forewords from other books in your field as examples to start from.
 You should emphasize why it would be an honor for you to have his or her foreword as a vital part of your book.
 Pointing out that he or she is a recognized expert or guru doesn’t hurt your chances either.

 The best forewords are personal and heartfelt